 Mother's Day, a reliably busy day for restaurants for dine-in and delivery, appeared as the third busiest holiday in 2022 as more families gathered to celebrate this special occasion.

 The biggest year-over-year-change in 2022 was Veterans Day, climbing nine spots from 2021 to reach #4.
-This could simply be because Veterans Day fell on a Friday in 2022, which, according to the 2022 Restaurant Online Ordering Trends report, is the most popular day of the week for food delivery on DoorDash.
+This could simply be because Veterans Day fell on a Friday in 2022, which, according to our Restaurant Online Ordering Trends report, is the most popular day of the week for food delivery on DoorDash.

 New to the list is Easter, which jumped six spots from 2021 to #5 as spring holiday travel rebounded to pre-pandemic levels, and families chose the convenience of food delivery instead of cooking.